nyu-pl-sp19/class10/README.md

 A priority queue provides the following operations:

-* create an empty priority queue.
+* create an empty priority queue,

-* insert a new pair `(p, v)` into the queue
+* insert a new pair `(p, v)` into the queue,

-* retrieve the element `v` with the smallest priority from the queue
+* retrieve the element `v` with the smallest priority from the queue, and

-* remove the element with the smallest priority from the queue
+* remove the element with the smallest priority from the queue.

 This data structure is crucial for many algorithms (e.g. Dijkstra's algorithm for computing the shortest paths in a graph).